 What are you most looking forward to in terms of Avid's growth in Oregon?
 "Being able to spread our mission and bring our programming to more and more families in the Pacific Northwest!
 I'm honored to be a part of a team that's working on expanding our reach and inviting even more kids to take a break from their screens and create meaningful connections with the outdoors, themselves, and their peers!"

-At Avid4 Adventure, we offer summer day and overnight camps to pre k - 12th graders across multiple states including California, Colorado, Minnesota, Oregon and Washington.
-Registration for our 2020 Overnight Camps run by our incredible staff is now open!
-Click the link below to learn more.
+At Avid4 Adventure, we offer summer day and overnight camps teaching sports like mountain biking, kayaking, rock climbing, backpacking, hiking and more to pre k - 12th graders across multiple states including California, Colorado, and Oregon.